mishalhossin/Discord-AI-Chatbot/README.md

 Now, let's talk about the bot's features.
 It has **Image detector** for images, so it can read text from images.
 It can also do web searches using **DuckDuckGo** and even summarize **YouTube** videos for you.
 Pretty handy, right?

 <p align="center">
   <b>❤️ Your donation is vital for the project's future.
-Thank you for your support. 🙏</b>
+Thank you for your support.</b>
 </p>

 <div align="center">